Autoscaler/autoscaler/README.md

 ## Configuration

- The configuration source for this module is `MarathonAutoscaleConfiguration`.
+ The configuration source for this module is [MarathonAutoscaleConfiguration](https://github.hpe.com/caf/autoscale-container/blob/develop/example-configs/cfg_autoscaler_marathon_MarathonAutoscaleConfiguration).
  The following configuration options are present:

  - endpoint: the fully qualified URL to the Marathon endpoint including port.